feathersjs-ecosystem/feathers-vuex/docs/service-plugin.md

 {
     ids: [],
     keyedById: {}, // A hash map, keyed by id of each item
-    currentId: undefined, // The id of the item marked as current
     idField: 'id',
     servicePath: 'v1/todos' // The full service path
     autoRemove: false, // Indicates that this service will not automatically remove results missing from subsequent requests.